GabeScott/standard-works-vault/General Conference/1984 April - Warmed by the Fires of Their Lives.md

 President Kimball, President Hinckley, Brethren, and my dear brothers and sisters, this afternoon I feel somewhat like a former Chief Justice who explained his feelings on his ninety-fifth birthday anniversary.
 In his mind he rationalized, “It’s just another birthday like all the others.”
 But as he stood to acknowledge the occasion, his words revealed a love of life, a love of his work and of his fellowmen.
 He said:

-“I have warmed both hands before the fire of life. ...
-The rich spoils of memory are mine. ...
-Mine, too, are the precious things of today. ...
-The best of life is always further on.
+“I have warmed both hands before the fire of life. … The rich spoils of memory are mine. … Mine, too, are the precious things of today. … The best of life is always further on.
 Its real lure is hidden from our eyes somewhere behind the hills of time.”
-(Lillian Eichler Watson, ed., Lights from Many Lamps, New York: Simon and Schuster, 1951, pp. 267–68.)
+(Lillian Eichler Watson, ed., *Lights from Many Lamps,* New York: Simon and Schuster, 1951, pp. 267–68.)

 Like that grand old man, I love life.
 I love the work in which I have been engaged for the past nine and one-half years—the demanding, intense, but beautiful work of Relief Society.
 It has been so sweet to me that it has seemed but a fleeting moment in time.